Skip to Content

 3. Other Infections

-Cats may also suffer from bacterial or yeast infections that affect their paws.
-Many can be triggered unexpectedly.
-Some breeds are also genetically predisposed to certain conditions – Persians, for example, are susceptible to a number of disorders; infections among them.
-Cats may also react to chemicals or detergents used on home surfaces.
+Cats may also suffer bacterial or fungal infections affecting their nails and paws.
+Many can be triggered unexpectedly, so you might wonder, “why does my cat bite his nails?”.
+Some breeds are also genetically predisposed to certain conditions – Persian cats, for example, are susceptible to a number of disorders such as haircoat disorders, dental diseases, overgrown nails and eye discharge (source).

 white-persian-cat on side lying on ground

-4. Nail Problems in Old Cats
+4. Nail Problems in Older Cats

 grey cat eating woman's fingers